Appointment Letter Formats & Samples

 This letter contains information that the employer sends to inform the candidates that they accept their candidature and will proceed with the hiring process.
 It enables employers to spell out expectations clearly, taking the form, among others, of the title of a job, duties to be performed, pay, benefits, hours worked, leave, and any probation term.

-Since you now know what an appointment letter is, we will examine what the proper format is to write an appointment letter.
+Since you now know what an appointment letter is, we will examine what the proper format is?

 A well-written appointment letter is essential for making job offers and helping new team members get started.
-But to write appointment letters correctly, you need a standard format.
+But to write this letter correctly, you need a standard format.

 [Company Letterhead]